ioccc-src/winner/2018/mills/README.md

 is needed to convert into and out of BCD, along with an equivalent amount of code in the UNIX kernel itself.

-The simulation handles everything I was able to discover about the PDP-7, even things that the UNIX code itself doesn't use.
+The emulation handles everything I was able to discover about the PDP-7, even things that the UNIX code itself doesn't use.
 For instance, it correctly implements the "trap mode" feature (a primitive form of supervisor mode) even though the kernel does not enable it.
 It also implements the microcoding of